Advertisement

 Luxe for Less: Sydney’s best happy hours, lunch specials and bar menus

-In 2024, customers are looking to dip in to fine-diners a little more lightly.
+In 2025, we're all looking to dip in to fine-diners a little more lightly.
 Here's how to experience the best of Sydney for less.

 The best restaurateurs in Sydney are excellent at reading the moment; giving people what they want even before they want it.
 And this point in time belongs to tighter budgets.
 The reality bites hard as corporate entertainment spends are capped and cost of living increases.